tholemu/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

    repository**.
 If it is not, click the drop-down button, and select **nginx-plus-dockerfiles**.
-Once you have the correct repository selected, click on **Open in Visual Studio Code** on the right side of the application
+Once you have the correct repository selected, click on **Open in Visual Studio Code** on the right side of the application.

    .. image:: ../images/image3.png

-3. Inside the project folder, you will see many subfolders containing Dockerfiles to various builds of NGINX Plus on \ `supported Linux distributions <https://docs.nginx.com/nginx/technical-specs/>`__.
+3. Inside the project folder you will see many subfolders containing Dockerfiles for various builds of NGINX Plus on \ `supported Linux distributions <https://docs.nginx.com/nginx/technical-specs/>`__.
-   Take some time to inspect the Docker files in different folders found in the project
+   Take some time to inspect the Dockerfiles in different folders found in the project.

    .. image:: ../images/image4.png

-4. Lets take a look at a ``Dockerfile``.
-For example, look at the \ **alpine3.10**  folder, and in here, you will find the ``Dockerfile`` for a NGINX Plus build for `Alpine Linux <https://alpinelinux.org>`__ version 3.10.
-At the top of each ``Dockerfile``, there is a line starting with the command ``FROM``.
+4. Let's take a look at a ``Dockerfile``.
+For example, examine the \ **alpine3.10**  folder.
+In here you will find the ``Dockerfile`` for an NGINX Plus build using `Alpine Linux <https://alpinelinux.org>`__ version 3.10.
+At the top of each ``Dockerfile`` there is a line starting with the command ``FROM``.
    The first ``FROM`` command is a critical Docker command that allows you to pull dependencies from other images.
 You typically find the next command sets the ``maintainer`` of the image, for reference and